chanmyae-aung/currency-exchanger/README.md

 + Select the source and target currencies from the dropdown menus.
 + Enter the amount to convert to Myanmar Kyat.
 + The converted amount will be displayed along with the exchange rate.
++ Visit the Fluctuation Rates page to see the fluctuation of currencies based on EUR.
 + You can see more about services we provided in About Us section.
 + If you collaborate with us, please visit the Contact Us section.